A Brief History

 As the Allied victories piled up, it became clear to both sides that Germany must surrender or face invasion and annihilation.
 An armistice was signed that went into effect on November 11, 1918, and the infamous Treaty of Versailles followed in 1919.
 The seeds of World War II are said to have been sown with the Treaty of Versailles and its harsh terms against Germany, blaming World War I on German aggression and belligerence, which was actually only partly the case.
 All the nations involved in the early part of the war share the blame for starting it, not just Germany.
 In addition to the bitterness generated by the terms of the treaty, propaganda caused the German people to believe that Germany had not been defeated militarily on the battlefield but rather that Germany had instead lost because politicians had mishandled the war (which was not true, as the military played a big part in losing the war).

 The unhappy peace that followed is seen by many to have inevitably lead to a second world war.
 Thus, it might be concluded that the Battle of Amiens, as the beginning of the end of World War I, can be thought of as the beginning of World War II.
-What do you think?
+Question for students (and subscribers): What do you think?
 Is this fair analysis, or are we reaching too far?
-Let us know your opinion.
+Let us know your opinion in the comments section below this article.

 For more information, please read…